Summoner-Network/.github/README.md

  <b>Install on Windows (native)</b></summary>
 <br>

-**Open a PowerShell terminal.** You can use Windows Terminal, PowerShell 7+, or VS Code’s integrated terminal (PowerShell profile).
+**Open a PowerShell terminal.** You can use Windows Terminal, PowerShell 7+, or VS Code's integrated terminal (PowerShell profile).

 **Allow scripts for this session only.** This temporarily lets you run the installer.
 Close the terminal after use to revert.